brodykendall/DNAcycP2-Python/README.md

 ## Available format of DNAcycP

 TODO:
-DANcycP is available in two formats: A web server available at http://DNAcycP.stats.northwestern.edu for real-time prediction and visualization of C-score up to 20K bp, and a standalone Python package available for free download from https://github.com/jipingw/DNAcycP.
+DNAcycP is available in two formats: A web server available at http://DNAcycP.stats.northwestern.edu for real-time prediction and visualization of C-score up to 20K bp, and a standalone Python package available for free download from https://github.com/jipingw/DNAcycP.

 ## Architecture of DNAcycP